highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/docs.md

 * Vending Machines
 * Trading Apps

->>>> Experimental API Notice: The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and thus are subject to the following: <ul><li>Commerce APIs on the High Fidelity Metaverse may be modified or removed at any time *until Beta Release 81*.<li>JavaScript Commerce APIs referenced in this document and related examples are subject to change or removal without notice *until Beta Release 81*.<li>Upon release of Beta 81, changes to the High Fidelity Commerce APIs will be subject to the standard API deprecation process.</ul>
+>>>> Experimental API Notice: The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and thus are subject to the following: A) Commerce APIs on the High Fidelity Metaverse may be modified or removed at any time *until Beta Release 81*; B) JavaScript Commerce APIs referenced in this document and related examples are subject to change or removal without notice *until Beta Release 81*; and C) Upon release of Beta 81, changes to the High Fidelity Commerce APIs will be subject to the standard API deprecation process.

 ### Commerce APIs <a name="api"></a>